Simon Guggenheim: Personal life

+In 1907, Olga gave birth to their second son, George Denver Guggenheim.
+In 1909, Simon donated a law school building at the University of Colorado.

 In 1922, Guggenheim's son John died of mastoiditis just before leaving for college.

-In his memory, Guggenheim and his wife established the John Simon Guggenheim Memorial Foundation in 1925.
+In 1925, in his memory, Guggenheim and his wife established the John Simon Guggenheim Memorial Foundation.

 In 1939, the Guggenheims' second son, George, committed suicide in a Manhattan hotel at the age of 32.

+Death

-Simon Guggenheim died in 1941 and was interred in the Woodlawn Cemetery in The Bronx, New York.
+On November 2, 1941, Guggenheim died in New York City, at age 73.
+He is interred in the Woodlawn Cemetery in The Bronx.